je-nunez/NextBus_real_time_Route_Bus_locations_to_R_Dataframe/README.md

 This project is a *work in progress*.
 The implementation is *incomplete* and subject to change.
 The documentation can be inaccurate.

-# An example ggplot of the dataframe
+# An example ggplot of the NextBus vehicle locations dataframe

 This is a simple `ggplot()` graph in `R` of the daframe obtained from the NextBus real-time XML Feed API, giving the delay in updating the real-time